Mastercard/pkcs11-tools/docs/MANUAL.md

 ```

 ## p11more

-Exctract the content of an object and display it in human-readable format.
-The same result could be achieved by using `p11cat` and piping the output into the relevant `openssl` command.
+Extract the content of an object and display it in human-readable format.
+The same result could be achieved by
+using `p11cat` and piping the output into the relevant `openssl` command.
 Here is an example of such command output:

 ```
 $ p11more cert/a-self-signed
 Certificate: